-Arizona teachers vow they 'will be back at the Capitol' as walkout continues
+Arizona teachers says they'll end walkout if legislature passes budget

 "It's really important at the moment because of the info coming out of the governor's office the way it is being put forward is that a deal has been struck which makes it seem like two sides met, that's not the case," Jonathan Perrone, who was at the rally, told CNN affiliate KTVK.

-American Federation of Teachers President Randi Weingarten joined the rally in Phoenix Monday.
+The Arizona Education Association tweeted that 50,000 people participated in a rally in Phoenix on Monday.
+American Federation of Teachers President Randi Weingarten joined the rally in Phoenix on Monday.

 "We have to come together to solve the funding issue -- @dougducey needs to talk to teachers and work with Republicans and Democrats to come up with real solutions," she tweeted.

-"Over 50,000 citizens showing up here tells me its time for this change to happen," Lisa Wyatt, a parent, told CNN affiliate KTVK.

-"To ask us just to trust is hard because when you look at history, it's hard to trust," said third grade teacher Gwen Cordiak.
+"To ask us just to trust is hard because when you look at history, it's hard to trust," said third-grade teacher Gwen Cordiak.
 "To ask us to go back to the classroom, when most people haven't even seen the bill... we've been talking to lawmakers that haven't seen bill yet... we're not going on blind faith."

 Many school districts throughout the state were closed Monday due to the walkout and have announced they will remain closed Tuesday -- including the two largest school districts in the state, Mesa Public Schools and the Tucson Unified School District.